 The University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Its respective programs are accredited by the Accreditation Council for Pharmacy Education, the National Association of Schools of Music, the Louisiana Department of Education, Accreditation Council of Business Schools and Programs, and the National Council for Accreditation of Teacher Education (NCATE).
 Xavier is also approved by the American Chemical Society.

 From its founding Xavier has embraced a special mission to serve the African American Catholic community; however, its doors have always been open to qualified students of every race and creed.
-Today 69.7 percent of its enrollment is African American and 19 percent is Catholic.
-More than one-half of Xavier students are from Louisiana (55.6%), primarily from the New Orleans area.
-Non-local enrollment continues to increase with students coming from 40 other states – most notably Texas and Georgia.
+Today71.6 percent of its enrollment is African American and 19 percent is Catholic.
+Just under one-half of Xavier students are from Louisiana (48.4%), primarily from the New Orleans area.
+Non-local enrollment continues to increase with students coming from 40 other states.
 Fifteen foreign countries are represented on campus.
 Student life is enriched by the social and cultural setting of New Orleans, and by campus activities designed to enhance personal growth, interpersonal skills, and leadership in such areas as community service, the environment, cultural concerns, and social justice.

 The Office of Admissions seeks to enroll a student body that is diverse and in keeping with the offerings within the colleges of the University.
 The average ACT and SAT (CR&M) scores for entering freshmen in 2018 were 22.8 and 1075, respectively.
 In maintaining its historic commitment to academic excellence, the University attracts many students who are high achievers, yet it remains committed to admitting a certain percentage of “at risk” students who exhibit the will to succeed.
 The Student Academic Success Office provides the resources and support systems to assist all students in being successful.
 The retention rate of first-time freshmen is 73.9%.